adradr/uniswap-delta-neutral-hedge-hft/docs/README-api.md

   - `status` (string): The status of the request.
   - `message` (string): A message describing the result of the request.
   - `engine` (string): Current state of the engine.
-  - `stats` (object): Information about the state of the engine after update (only included on success).
+  - `results` (object): Information about the state of the engine after update (only included on success).

 ### POST /update-params